krusta4711/aoc2022/README.md

 **Advent of Code 2022**

-My solutions for the great Advent of Code 2022 taks (https://adventofcode.com/2022) in java.
+My solutions for the great Advent of Code 2022 tasks (https://adventofcode.com/2022) in java.
 The code is not always pefectly clean as I often try out things just to try them out (e.g. single liners with streams). ;-)

 ---